zkinsk/Constructor-WordGuess/README.md

 ### wordbank module
   contains an array of words to be guess
   The word bank has only 1 method:
-  - To return a no repeated random word from the list of words
+  - To return a non repeated random word from a list of words contained in a text file